- How Discs Change with Time

 What is a discogram used for?

 An injured disc can be a source of pain.
-A discogram is used to determine if a particular disc is the source of pain.
-Discograms are provocative tests, meaning that they attempt to reproduce rather than remove pain.
-The reproduction of pain during a discogram can help determine if injury to a particular disc is the source of a person's pain.
+A discogram is an X-ray procedure used to determine if a particular disc is the source of pain.
+Discograms are provocative tests, meaning that they attempt to reproduce a pain rather than remove a pain.
+The reproduction of pain during a discogram can help the doctor determine if injury to a particular disc is the source of a person's pain.